-With 2.2 million (or more) inmates in the federal and state prison systems and no centralized department overseeing state prison labor, state prison industries offer the largest volume of inmates for product production while also offering very little oversight or disclosure on what inmates are making and whether these products enter the open market.
-It is nearly impossible to determine how many inmates in state prisons are producing products for resale by private sector companies.
+With 2.2 million (or more) people in the federal and state prison systems and no centralized department overseeing state prison labor, state prison industries offer the largest volume of people for product production while also offering very little oversight or disclosure on what the incarcerated workers are making and whether these products enter the open market.
+It is nearly impossible to determine how many people in state prisons are producing products for resale by private sector companies.

 Just as with PIECP, we have various concerns about state correctional industries.
-Some reports from ex-inmates indicate that certain prison facilities transport inmates to and from work for an hour or more each way, and they often subject inmates to inhumane work conditions.59 In many states, able-bodied inmates are required to work; in at least two states, correctional industry jobs are unpaid60; and, in some instances, inmates who refuse to work are punished by lengthened sentences or stints in solitary confinement.61 Many states publicly declare that they have very few private enterprise partners or customers, but some of the products made and sold raise questions about who the customers are or whether state laws are being obeyed.
+Some reports from formerly incarcerated people indicate that certain prison facilities transport incarcerated workers to and from work for an hour or more each way, and they often subject them to inhumane work conditions.
+59 In many states, able-bodied people are required to work; in at least two states, correctional industry jobs are unpaid 60; and, in some instances, those who refuse to work are punished by lengthened sentences or stints in solitary confinement.
+61 Many states publicly declare that they have very few private enterprise partners or customers, but some of the products made and sold raise questions about who the customers are or whether state laws are being obeyed.
 We are concerned that some of these correctional industries may be circumventing regulations in order to sell to private companies for greater profit.
-For example, one allegation we discovered noted that companies producing items by prison labor can get around the interstate commerce restriction by simply selling their products to another company that has a distribution center in their home state.62 After the sale to its distribution center within the state, the purchasing company can then proceed to move the product around the country.
+For example, one allegation we discovered noted that companies producing items by prison labor can get around the interstate commerce restriction by simply selling their products to another company that has a distribution center in their home state.
+62 After the sale to its distribution center within the state, the purchasing company can then proceed to move the product around the country.